avenga/dockerfiles/rancher2-deployment/README.md

 * `RANCHER2_DEPLOYMENT_TRACE`: Enables trace mode when set to any value.
 See `help set` in Bash.
 Default: off
-* `DRY_RUN`: Don't anything except print the parsed k8s configuration to STDOUT.
+* `DRY_RUN`: Don't do anything except print the parsed k8s configuration to STDOUT.
 Activate by setting to any value.
 Default: off
 * `RANCHER_SAVE_OUTPUT_DIR`: Name of the directory (should be a host volume) to where a copy of the rendered K8s configuration is saved.
 Name of the file is `deployment.yml`.